sandeepkirangudla/tiger_assessment/README.md

  **1. Input Path and File Name

 2. Output Folder Path**

 ## Data Files

 As a part of this project, there are 3 JSON files ( Collision, Flight_Call, Light_Levels).
-These 3 files are placed in the landing zone as zip file.
-The path and file name of the landing zone is given by the user and the output file directory is also given by the user.
+These 3 files are placed in the landing zone.
+The path of the landing zone is given by the user and the output file directory is also given by the user.

 ## Libraries
 Below are the libraries used as a part of this project.